zenoamaro/react-quill/README.md

 ### Methods

-If you have [a ref to a ReactQuill node](https://facebook.github.io/react/docs/more-about-refs.html), you will be able to invoke the following methods:
+If you have [a ref to a ReactQuill node](https://facebook.github.io/react/docs/more-about-refs.html) ([Codepen example](https://codepen.io/alexkrolick/pen/YNmGar?editors=0011)), you will be able to invoke the following methods:

 `focus()`
 : Focuses the editor.